-Online meal kit delivery services comprise of new innovative means of delivering food while, at the same time, affording the customer more convenient ways to preparing meals at home.
-With 27 percent of internet users purchasing restaurant and meal kits through the internet in 2016, online meal delivery services are designed to eliminate the hassles of meal planning and grocery shopping.
-It has been touted as a possible solution to the perennial problem of “What’s for dinner?”
+Online meal kit delivery services are comprised of new innovative means of delivering food while, at the same time, affording the customer more convenient ways of preparing meals at home.
+These services are designed to eliminate the hassles of meal planning and grocery shopping, recreating the restaurant eating experience at home.
 The fast-growing niche market of online meal kit delivery services has continued to expand ever since its introduction in 2012.
-Revenue is expected to grow to over ten billion U.S. dollars in 2023 and is forecast to exceed 25 million by 2027.
+Meal kit revenue worldwide is expected to grow to over 17 billion U.S. dollars in 2023 and is forecast to exceed 25 million by 2027.
 As people tried to avoid shopping in-store in the midst of the coronavirus pandemic, online meal kit delivery services increased their market penetration, and food shopping started to steadily move into the digital domain.
 However, as of July 2021, only a minority of U.S. consumers frequently ordered fresh food meal kits to cook at home.

-Apart from fostering the habit of cooking at home as an alternative to fast-food meals on the run, most service providers also offer family-friendly and specialty diet options with plans for organic, vegetarian and vegan meals.
-A major drawback of online meal kits is the high cost of its products, as can be observed in the steep drop in the number of returning customers.
-A 2016 survey of U.S. consumers found that only two percent of respondents had used a meal kit delivery service and were satisfied with their experience; while 54 percent of respondents reported never using one and having no interest at all, evidence that meal kit delivery services still have many hurdles to overcome in order to gain mainstream popularity.
+Apart from fostering the habit of cooking at home as an alternative to fast-food meals on the run, most service providers also offer family-friendly and specialty diet options with plans for organic, vegetarian, and vegan meals.
+However, a major drawback of online meal kits is their high cost.
+According to a survey conducted in May 2020, around 13 percent of high-earners in the United States planned to increase spending on meal kit delivery services as a result of the coronavirus outbreak.
+However, people earning less than 100,000 U.S. dollars in yearly income were much less likely to do so, evidence that meal kit delivery services still have many hurdles to overcome in order to gain mainstream popularity.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date